PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 - `std::string ToString(TIn&& value)` just "syntax sugar" for `To<std::string>()`
 - `std::wstring ToWString(TIn&& value)` just "syntax sugar" for `To<std::wstring>()`

-Under the hood, integer types converts via modern `std::from_chars()`, but any other via functions from older C++ (there is a delay in their implentation by GCC and CLANG compilers).
+Under the hood, integer types are converting via modern `std::from_chars()`, but any other via functions from older C++ (there is a delay in their implementation by GCC and CLANG compilers).
 ```cpp
 #include "bitserializer/convert.h"